flekschas/jupyter-scatter/API.md

 <h3><a name="scatter.connect" href="#scatter.connect">#</a> scatter.<b>connect</b>(<i>by=Undefined</i>, <i>order=Undefined</i>, <i>**kwargs</i>)</h3>

-Gets or sets the point connection.
+Get or set the point connection.

 **Description:** The `by` argument defines which points are part of a line segment.
 Points with the same value are considered to be part of a line segment.
 By default, points are connected in the order in which they appear the dataframe.
 You can customize that ordering via `order`.

 **Arguments:**

 - `by` is either an array-like list of integers or a string referencing a column in the dataframe.
-- `order` is either a list of integers or a string referencing a column in the dataframe.
+- `order` is either an array-like list of integers or a string referencing a column in the dataframe.
 - `kwargs`:
   - `skip_widget_update` allows to skip the dynamic widget update when `True`.
 This can be useful when you want to animate the transition of multiple properties at once instead of animating one after the other.